nicholas-zeiss/sudoku/README.md

 ## Installation

-All you need to do to get this site up and running on a local is a few simple commands:
+All you need to do to get this site up and running locally is a few simple commands:
 ```
  $ git clone https://github.com/nicholas-zeiss/sudoku.git
  $ cd sudoku/